zhurewitz/insar-bayesian-sbas/INSTALL.md

 ## Fast Installation Instructions

-1. Clone this library and the [`matlab-fast-geometry`](https://github.com/zhurewitz/matlab-fast-geometry) library into a dedicated MATLAB-specific `Libraries` directory separate from your intended MATLAB work directory.
+1. Clone this library into a dedicated `Libraries` directory separate from your intended MATLAB project directory.
-2. Add all folders and subfolders of `Libraries` to your MATLAB path.
+2. Add this library to your MATLAB path.

 ## Detailed Installation Instructions